sph-mn/nihongo/readme.md

-a csv file and anki deck to learn to distinguish the 2000+ most common kanji and components/radicals. the kanji are sorted by frequency of use and so that they dont appear before their parts, thanks to the [topokanji](https://github.com/scriptin/topokanji) project. only a single word is given for the meaning for quick learning. additionally. download/topokanji-deck.csv contains the data for flashcards and download/topokanji.apkg is the anki deck ([ankiweb page](https://ankiweb.net/shared/info/211883411)).
+a csv file and anki deck to learn to distinguish the 2000+ most common kanji and components/radicals. the kanji are sorted by frequency of use and so that they dont appear before their parts, thanks to the [topokanji](https://github.com/scriptin/topokanji) project. only a single word is given for the meaning for quick learning. additionally, download/topokanji-deck.csv contains the data for flashcards and download/topokanji.apkg is the anki deck ([ankiweb page](https://ankiweb.net/shared/info/211883411)).

 "covers about 95-99% of kanji found in various Japanese texts.
 Generally, the goal is provide something similar to Jōyō kanji, but based on actual data.". files are in utf-8